St Peters Church Tower

 The church was a Catholic church until 1523, when it became a Lutheran church.

 Eclectic building style is typical of Riga architecture, and the church displays Gothic, Romanesque and early Baroque influences.
 The church is protected by Riga's UNESCO World Heritage status, as is much of the Old Town.

 Visitors can take an elevator to the observation platform in the tower and enjoy stunning views across the city of Riga.
 Occasionally music concerts are held inside the church, and the beautiful interior provides a truly unique atmosphere for the event.
 St Peters Church also hosts art exhibitions and architecture competitions, bringing contemporary Latvia into one of the city's most historic buildings.

 Visit St Peters Church Tower

-From the Radisson Blu Hotel Riga, Old Town is only a short walk away.
+From the Radisson Blu Latvija Conference & Spa Hotel, Old Town is only a short walk away.
 Surrounded by welcoming restaurants and cafes, St Peters Church Tower offers plenty of places to relax and grab some refreshment.